 Presidential Research Development Grant Program

-The Presidential Research Development Grant (PRDG) Program is designed to provide a limited number of mid-sized awards to full-time Touro College faculty.
-These grants support projects where the aim is to build upon solid preliminary data already generated by the Investigator and where additional research effort is now critical to competitively pivot for external funding.
-Applications may be made for individual faculty projects or for collaborating projects (if the collaboration involves only Touro College faculty members).
+The Presidential Research Development Grant (PRDG) Program is designed to provide a limited number of mid-sized awards to full-time Touro University (NY) faculty.
+The aim of these grants is to support and build upon solid preliminary data already generated by the Investigator and where additional research effort is now critical to competitively pivot for external funding.
+Applications may be made for individual faculty projects or for collaborating projects (if the collaboration involves only Touro University [NY] faculty members).

-The PRDG Program is overseen by our Provost for Biomedical Research, Dr. Salomon Amar, and is managed by the Office of Sponsored Programs.
+The PRDG Program is overseen by the Senior Vice President for Research Affairs, Dr. Salomon Amar, and is managed by his office at New York Medical College.

 It is anticipated that 4-6 grants will be awarded from among two potential applicant pools: